It all began with the lord Tachanka.

 It seemed so simple at the time, how could somebody miss it?
 Cut the design to the shape of the operator's logo!
 And from there, this as well as the classic coaster square shape still stands as the new standard of Siege coasters.

 And to wrap up, here's the most recent design of coasters as of making this page.
-First a test design where I even got a shout out from Ubisoft on their Twitter page, but with the major mistake of mixing up Warden and Nokk before going back and fixing it.
 And now what people can expect today from every operator design.

-I hope you enjoyed the journey and bit of history to making such a great thing that's come to my life.
+I hope you enjoyed this bit of history to making such a great thing that's come to my life.